An appraisal letter acknowledges the contribution and reviews the performance of an employee during a calendar year.

 Address the Failure

 For example, if one of your employees failed to perform better due to medical issues, you should mention that.
-Your goal should be to motivate them to work hard next time, and these failures are attainable and not impossible.
-Being fair in the letter only brings positivity to your organization.
+Your goal should be to motivate them to work hard next time because these setbacks are temporary.

 Provide Constructive Feedback